-Glenn Short, PhD, is Vice President of Early Development at atai Life Sciences where he works with atai’s portfolio companies to advance discovery, preclinical and early clinical stage assets into clinical development.
-Dr. Short has 15 years of industry and research experience and has been involved in numerous programs that leverage cutting edge biotechnologies to develop new therapies to address unmet medical needs in oncology, immunology, neurological disease and pain.
+Glenn Short, Ph.D., is the Senior Vice President of Early Development at atai Life Sciences where he works with atai’s portfolio companies to advance discovery, preclinical, and early clinical stage assets into clinical development.
+Dr. Short has 15 years of industry and research experience and has been involved in numerous programs that leverage cutting-edge biotechnologies to develop new therapies to address unmet medical needs in oncology, immunology, neurological disease, and pain.

 Dr. Short graduated from the University of Virginia with a B.A. degree in Chemistry and a Ph.D. in Bioorganic Chemistry and conducted his postdoctoral training in Molecular Biology at Massachusetts General Hospital/Harvard Medical School in Boston.